tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 If there is time, you can end the discussion by presenting some of the applications that Pandas has on different business areas like the ones [discussed here](https://data-flair.training/blogs/applications-of-pandas/).

 ### 3. Instructor Do: Reading CSVs (10 mins)

+The goal of this activity is for students to learn how to read CSV files into Pandas.
+Financial data is commonly converted from other formats (i.e. Excel XLS) into CSV so that it can be manipulated by programs like Pandas.
+Learning how to read CSV data into Pandas is the first necessary step in getting students started with creating automated analytics pipelines.

 **Files:**